ShreyT-hash/Grocery-Tracker/README.md

 purchased and their attributes to a text file.
 - As a user, I want to be able to load the grocery items that I previously saved into my current pantry upon starting the program.

+# <h4> Instructions for grader</h4>
+- You can generate the first user story by clicking 'Go to My Pantry', then 'Add Grocery' and then entering what the dialog boxes ask you to enter.

+- You can generate the second and fourth user stories by clicking the 'View Summary' button.
+Click 'Back To Pantry' to generate the other events.

+- Once you have added a few groceries, you can trigger my visual component and generate the third user story by clicking on 'View Pantry Items' (*there is a chance groceries may not show up on the first click, ensure 'View Pantry is clicked at least twice'*)

+- You can save the state of my application by clicking on 'Save Items'